 The Code of Ethics contains a specific paragraph on personal data protection (Sec.
 III, para.
 4.2).
 The Code of Ethics has contractual value for all employees and therefore any violations must lead to the initiation of disciplinary proceedings as set under the national collective labour agreements.

 As regards the supply chain, Italgas has adopted a specific “Code of Ethics of Italgas Suppliers” which includes a paragraph on privacy protection (para.
 4.5).

 The commitment to protect privacy hence applies to all operations including the Greek companies of the group and suppliers.

 Data Protection Organisational Model

 When Regulation (EU) 2016/679 – GDPR came into effect in May 2018, the Italgas Group reviewed and updated its personal data governance system, defining a Data Protection Organisational Model inspired by the requirements of the Regulation and a data protection Compliance Standard to define the principles applicable to processing and to formalise the roles and responsibilities within the corporate organisational structure, in order to ensure the correct processing of information relating to the data subjects.
-This Standard, which applies to all Italgas Group companies, can be downloaded from the link at the bottom of this page.

 The Data Protection Organisational Model is integrated into the internal control and risk management system of the Italgas Group.
 It attests to the Italgas Group’s commitment to protect the rights and fundamental freedoms of the data subjects (whether they be employees, suppliers, final customers, potential customers, or others).
 All components of the internal control and risk management system (e.g. control activities, monitoring, checks, and the penalty and disciplinary system) include data processing activities and therefore help to ensure compliance with the laws and company standards.